BUILD YOUR TOLERANCE FOR THE UNKNOWN

 HERE’S THE CHALLENGE

-Going where you have not gone before has no clear path before you, and no obvious way through.
-All we really know is that we don’t know yet what we need to know to make good decisions about our physical well being, and how to safely maintain our health while navigating the world in which we work and live.
-We are social animals, and the fundamental rules for survival have changed.
+All we really know is that we don’t know yet what we need to know to make good decisions about our physical well being, and how to safely maintain our mental health while navigating the unknowns of the world in which we work and live.

-Mythic pathways always unfold over time, little by little.
 Yet if we are really paying attention to the unfolding, each little step along the journey can be more fully engaged and lived, and each step can become something that moves us forward in new ways.

-We must ask ourselves:
+We are to ask ourselves:

 • Why the rush to certainty?